 1. What did you really enjoy doing as a child?

 2. When was the last time you did it?

 Are you not playing trains because you believe that “playing trains is for kids”?
 (Ask the thousands of grown ups who get real joy out of playing with their trains.)
 Are you not playing Sonic the Hedgehog because it just isn’t cool?
 What are you not doing because you believe you are too old or you would look silly?

-* I did think about using “all politicians are crooks” as an example in this week’s BLOG.
+*I did think about using “all politicians are crooks” as an example in this blog.
 This is a current belief for which there seems to be ample evidence.
-Surely there are some honest, hard working and genuine politicians.
+But surely there are some honest, hard working and genuine politicians?
 Look for the evidence.
 Let me know if you find any.

 John Cornbill – Author: Design for Life™